zhilyaev/werf/docs/pages/configuration/introduction.md

 ## What is werf config?

-Application should be configured to use werf.
-This configuration includes:
+To use werf, you should configure an application accordingly.
+The configuration involves:

-1. Definition of project meta information such as project name, which will affect build, deploy and other commands.
+1. Defining project meta-information (such as a project name), which will affect build, deploy, and other commands.
-2. Definition of the images to be built.
+2. Defining images to be built.

-werf uses YAML configuration file `werf.yaml` placed in the root folder of your application.
-The config is a collection of config sections -- parts of YAML file separated by [three hyphens](http://yaml.org/spec/1.2/spec.html#id2800132):
+werf uses the YAML configuration file `werf.yaml` placed in the root folder of your application.
+The configuration data itself is a collection of configuration sections -- parts of YAML file separated by [three hyphens](http://yaml.org/spec/1.2/spec.html#id2800132):

 ```yaml
 CONFIG_SECTION